 Social media, live chat, live video, and chatbots have people talking about efficient ways to interact, market, sell, and build brands.
 These technologies are new compared to email marketing, which has been around for decades.
-With that being said, 99 percent of people check their emails daily, and you can include me in this group.
-Many of us enter our email inboxes frequently and more than our social inboxes.
-Not only is email marketing not dead; it’s alive, well, and kicking butt.
+With that being said, 99 percent of people check their emails daily including me.
+Also, many of us enter our email inboxes frequently and more than our social inboxes.
+Not only is email marketing not dead; it’s alive, healthy, and kicking butt.
 Email marketing is an effective way to communicate, reach prospects and customers directly, and close deals.

 Email marketing plays a pivotal role in my online business.
 As a traffic source, it ranks third after organic search and social media.
 I tweak and update my email marketing strategy at least once a month with the goal of increasing my open rates, clicks, and conversions.
-For example, I recently changed my autoresponse frequency and content.
-I also scan the marketplace quarterly for tools/services that might be better than my current arsenal.
-While the core features of email marketing software haven’t and aren’t likely to change, the marketplace is full of competition with at least ten providers who offer free email marketing services.
+For example, I recently changed my autoresponse sequence and content.
+I also scan the marketplace quarterly for tools/services that might be better than what I am using.
+The market is highly competitive so companies are always trying to one-up each other, for example, several companies offer free email marketing services to attract customers.
 Free plans are excellent for beginners and folks with low subscriber counts.

-Email marketing services boil down to user-friendliness, integrations with external apps, and pricing.
-I use MailerLite, a first-class email marketing provider.
+Email marketing services boil down to user-friendliness, integration with other apps, and pricing.
+I use MailerLite, a top-rated email marketing provider.
 They integrate with my opt-in form plugin, Bloom, for a potent one-two punch.
 I use Bloom to get subscribers, and MailerLite to deliver my content.
-I’m happy with MailerLite, but let’s see how they compare to MailChimp.
+I’m happy with MailerLite, but let’s compare them to MailChimp, a major player in the market.
 I used MailChimp years ago, so it’s an opportunity to check in.
 Both companies have free plans, but I will compare their ten-dollar plans to see which business provides more value.

 MailerLite was founded in 2010 and operates in Vilnius, Lithuania.
-More than 400,000 businesses, startups, and freelancers use their email and marketing services.
-They send more than 1 billion emails every month.
+More than 500,000 businesses, startups, and freelancers use their email and marketing services.

 MailChimp was founded in 2001 and operates in Atlanta, USA.
-Millions of people and businesses around the world use MailChimp’s marketing tools to reach customers and grow their businesses.
+Millions of individuals and companies use their marketing tools to reach customers and grow their businesses.